Chaplain Lisa Y. Brown

 Chaplain Brown has learned, “I found peace helping people to get peace.
 I preach in the prison that no matter where you are – in the steeple or in prison – God is still there.
 I love being in touch with the men, serving as a spiritual guide and seeing guys go home and knowing most are doing extremely well.”
 She recounts the story of one man who was released that found a home, job and two church ministries to serve as a pianist within the first two months.
 “When I see or hear success stories…that’s wonderful.”

-When not inside HCC, Chaplain Brown is an active member of Celebration Center on the Southside of Richmond and a very active god-mother to the cutest 6 year old ever, Nyah, her niece.
+When not inside HCC or the State Farm Complex, Chaplain Brown is an active member of Celebration Center on the Southside of Richmond and a very active god-mother to the cutest 6 year old ever, Nyah, her niece.
 For fun, she loves roller-coasters and cooking.
 “When God and I have something to work out, I cook.”
 With six surviving siblings (some of whom are also ordained and serving in ministry) and two active parents, 21 nieces/nephews 17 great nieces/nephews and 13 great-great nieces/nephews, Chaplain Brown loves spending time with family.

 We, at GraceInside, are delighted to welcome her to ours!